DHOTNetworks/DHOTNetworks/README.md

 > *"The best tool is the one that disappears.
 You shouldn't notice it — you should only notice the work."*

-I build for developers and traders who are tired of:
+We build for developers and users who are tired of:
 - Paying for things that should be free
-- Running Electron apps for 2MB of functionality
-- Waiting on cloud APIs for data they can fetch themselves
+- Safety of Rust, Simplicity of Zig to Bare C
+- Safety to your Web3 Assets
+-

-Everything here is **free, open-source, and compiled to a single binary**.
+Everything here is **free, open-source, and developed for the Safe Guarding of Systems**.

 ---